 Below the graph you'll find 4 tables which show the latest keyword activity, added links, competitor links, and the links status changes.
 Clicking on the yellow button below each brings you to a new page where you can examine all the data relating to the table.

 Backlinks are presented in the order they were acquired.

-The diagram below shows the main displays and indicators for each backlink.
+The diagram below shows the main displays and indicators for each backlink checked and the referring domains detail.
 There’s a ton of information here and you can get quite deep in your analysis of each backlink.
 Some of the tasks you can perform on each backlink are explained later.

 On the leftmost column you might see an orange triangle on some of the backlink entries.
 This signals that the link is showing signs of being of low-quality.
 Click on the triangle to uncover more information about the possible causes.